ucan-wg/ts-ucan/README.md

 const encoded = ucans.encode(ucan)

-// verify an invocation of a UCAN on another machine (in this example a service) const result = await ucans.verify( encoded, serviceDID,
+// verify an invocation of a UCAN on another machine (in this example a service) const result = await ucans.verify(encoded, {
+  // to make sure we're the intended recipient of this UCAN
+  audience: serviceDID,
-  // A callback for figuring out whether a UCAN is known to be revoked async function isRevoked(ucan) {
+  // A callback for figuring out whether a UCAN is known to be revoked
-    return false // as a stub.
+  isRevoked: async ucan => false // as a stub.
 Should look up the UCAN CID in a DB.
-  },
-  // required capabilities
+  // capabilities required for this invocation & which owner we expect for each capability
-  [
+  requiredCapabilities: [
     {
       capability: {
         with: { scheme: "mailto", hierPart: "boris@fission.codes" },